Fox in the Henhouse: Supply-Chain Backdoor Attacks Against Reinforcement Learning: Introduction

 Our specific exploration of the magnitude of the supply-chain risks is built upon our new \emph{Supply-Chain Backdoor} (SCAB) attack.
-In contrast to prior works, SCAB injects backdoors via the pre-trained agents that only interact with legitimate actions, without relying upon hacking into the user's server to modify the victim's observation, reward, etc. A detailed comparison with existing threat models is provided in \cref{tab:threat model compare}.
+In contrast to prior works, SCAB injects backdoors via the pre-trained agents that only interact with legitimate actions, without relying upon hacking into the user's server to modify the victim's observation, reward, etc. We document the specific points of difference to prior works in \cref{tab:threat_model_compare}.
 This attacker incentivizes the victim's execution of sub-optimal backdoor actions in response to the presence of specific trigger actions through an implicit rewarding strategy.
 The fact that this attack requires no access to any private training information makes it applicable across various RL learning algorithms and model architectures.
 Moreover, SCAB generalizes across diverse RL settings, including competitive and cooperative environments, multi-agent scenarios, and both discrete and continuous action spaces.
 Empirical results demonstrate that our attack matches the performance of prior attacks~\cite{kiourti_trojdrl_2020,wang_backdoorl_2021}, despite operating under a significantly more restrictive threat model.
 SCAB achieves trigger success rates exceeding 90\%, and induces a substantial performance drop of over 80\% in the victim’s average cumulative reward, even with a modest amount ($3\%$) of triggers injected during the training phase.
-Our broader achievements are: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item The first documentation of a realistic attack that exploits the RL supply-chain. \item Demonstrating the exploitation of these vulnerabilities through the proposed SCAB attack. \item Empirically demonstrating that SCAB matches the performance of prior attacks while operating under a significantly less permissive threat model. \end{itemize}
+Our broader achievements include: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item The first documentation of a realistic attack that exploits the RL supply-chain. \item Demonstrating the exploitation of these vulnerabilities through the proposed SCAB attack. \item Empirically demonstrating that SCAB matches the performance of prior attacks while operating under a significantly less permissive threat model. \end{itemize}

 \eat{ Within this work, we demonstrate such risks through our \emph{Supply-Chain Backdoor} (SCAB) attack.
 In contrast to prior works, SCAB injects backdoors through pre-trained agents that only use legitimate actions, without relying upon hacking into the user's server to modify the victim's observation, reward, etc. (as detailed in \cref{tab:threat model compare}), which makes it applicable to a broad range of RL algorithms and architectures.
 This attacker incentivizes the victim's execution of sub-optimal backdoor actions in response to the presence of specific trigger actions.